-Click here to learn what Jack Nicklaus has to share about PGA HOPE, and what you can support by joining us at Invest in HOPE on September 11, 2018.
+Mark your calendars and plan on joining us for a HOPE-ful day of golf at Blackhawk Country Club to #RaiseHope4Vets.
+Click here to learn what Jack Nicklaus has to share about PGA HOPE, and what you can support by joining us at Invest in HOPE on September 9, 2019.

 “I am a therapist at the San Francisco VA Medical Center where I work with Veterans who have substance abuse and mental health issues.
 The Veterans that I work with have benefitted from PGA HOPE because they are learning a new healthy skill that helps them get outdoors and not isolating or being in unhealthy environments.
 While playing golf they are able to focus on something other than issues related to their military experience or problems that come up in their everyday lives.”